 Head Athletic Trainer

-Rottier comes to Lawrence University from Duluth, Minn., where she completed her Master’s degree in athletic training at The College of Saint Scholastica.
+Rottier came to Lawrence from Duluth, Minn., where she completed her Master’s degree in athletic training at The College of Saint Scholastica.
 In addition to her various clinical assignments at The College of Saint Scholastica, she completed an internship at the University of Washington working primarily with the football team.

-Rottier graduated from The College of Saint Scholastica in May 2016 with a master’s degree in athletic training.
+Rottier graduated from The College of Saint Scholastica in May 2016 with a Master’s degree in athletic training.
 She also is a 2013 graduate of the University of Wisconsin-Oshkosh where she earned a bachelor's degree kinesiology with an emphasis in exercise and fitness.

 Rottier is certified by the NATA-BOC and is a licensed athletic trainer in Wisconsin.
 She is also M1 Graston certified.
 Rottier is a member of the National Athletic Trainers Association, Great Lakes Athletic Training Association and the Minnesota Athletic Training Association.